Einstein's Theory of Relativity

 Protostar.

-atom.
-As an example, we use a nebula containing N atoms of hydrogen.
+individual atom.
+As an example, we use a nebula containing N atoms

-Due to Newton's universal law of gravitation, all these individual
+of hydrogen.
+Due to Newton's universal law of gravitation, all

-increasing concentration of matter.
-The density and the velocity of
+the increasing concentration of matter.
+The density and the

-individual atoms augment so that the temperature increases while the
+velocity of individual atoms augment so that the temperature

 electromagnetic radiation to outer space.
 This phenomenon causes a